TolikPylypchuk/SharpHook/README.md

 SharpHook provides two implementations of `IGlobalHook`:

-- `SimpleGlobalHook` runs the hook on a separate thread, and runs all of its event handlers on that same thread.
+- `SimpleGlobalHook` runs all of its event handlers on the same thread where the hook itself runs.
 This means that the handlers should generally be fast since they will block the hook from handling the events that follow if they run for too long.

-- `TaskPoolGlobalHook` runs the hook on a separate thread, and runs all of its event handlers on other threads inside the default thread pool for tasks.
+- `TaskPoolGlobalHook` runs all of its event handlers on other threads inside the default thread pool for tasks.
 The parallelism level of the handlers can be configured.
 On backpressure it will queue the remaining handlers.
 This means that the hook will be able to process all events.
 This implementation should be preferred to `SimpleGlobalHook` except for very simple use-cases.
+But it has a downside - suppressing event propagation will be ignored since event handlers are run on other threads.

 The library also provides the `GlobalHookBase` class which you can extend to create your own implementation of the global hook.
 It runs the hook on a separate thread and calls appropriate event handlers.
 You only need to implement a